inlab-geo/espresso/README.md

-# 'Inversion Test Problems'
+# Inversion Test Problems

-'Inversion Test Problems' is a collection of clearly defined, stand-alone forward codes of a variety of different geophysical problems...
+Inversion Test Problems is a collection of clearly defined, stand-alone forward codes of a variety of different geophysical problems...
 This suite of forward problems enables users .... and has an easily understandable, consistent code structure that is capable of hosting a wide range of typical geophysical research problems.
 Information will be conveyed via a sensible, consistent naming convention and an informative output that can consist of text and/or visualisations.

 # Installation